project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

     $ west build -b build-target -- -DBUILD_WITH_DFU=1

+> **Note**:
+>
+> There are two types of Device Firmware Upgrade modes: single-image DFU
+> and multi-image DFU.
+Single-image mode supports upgrading only one firmware image,
+> the application image, and should be used for single-core nRF52840 DK devices.
+> Multi-image mode allows to upgrade more firmware images and is suitable for upgrading
+> the application core and network core firmware in two-core nRF5340 DK devices.

+#### Changing Device Firmware Upgrade configuration

+To change the default DFU configuration, edit the `overlay-single_image_dfu_support.conf` or `overlay-multi_image_dfu_support.conf` overlay files depending on whether the build target device supports multi-image DFU (nRF5340 DK) or single-image DFU (nRF52840 DK).
+The files are located in the `config/nrfconnect/app` directory.
+You can also define the desired options in your example's `prj.conf` file.

 #### Changing bootloader configuration

-To change the default MCUboot configuration, edit the `overlay-dfu_support.conf` overlay file that contains bootloader configuration options.
-The file is located in the `config/nrfconnect/app` directory.
-You can also define the desired options in your example's `prj.conf` file.
+To change the default MCUboot configuration, edit the `mcuboot_single_image_dfu.conf` or `mcuboot_multi_image_dfu.conf` overlay files depending on whether the build target device supports multi-image DFU (nRF5340 DK) or single-image DFU (nRF52840 DK).
+The files are located in the `configuration` directory.

-Make sure to apply the same configuration changes in the `child_image/mcuboot.conf` file.
+Make sure to keep the configuration consistent with changes made to the application configuration.
 This is necessary for the configuration to work, as the bootloader image is a separate application from the user application and it has its own configuration file.
-The contents of this file must be consistent with the application configuration.

 #### Changing flash memory settings